 Economy-wide models examine policy effects as they are spread throughout an economy.
-RTI economists support customized economy-wide model development using standard general-purpose solution software: GAMS/MPSGE.
-Examples of these selected applications, documentation, and peer-review are provided below.
+RTI economists support customized economy-wide model development using standard general-purpose solution software: GAMS/MPSGE and GEMPACK.
+We provide examples of these selected applications below.

 An RTI Macroeconomic Analysis System (ARTIMAS™)

 ARTIMAS is a macroeconomic data management and modeling system that provides clients with macroeconomic policy evaluations.
 The current base configuration of ARTIMAS provides access to a cost-effective, single-period, country-level CGE model that only uses publicly available data.
 It is designed to support policy evaluations with very short-term schedules.
 ARTIMAS can also be tailored to answer more complex questions that require more regional, industry, and inter-temporal details.